kesslerio/vibe-check-mcp/docs/USAGE.md

 - Try comprehensive mode for more detailed analysis
 - Check that the issue content contains sufficient detail

+**"PR review uses GitHub MCP instead of vibe-check"** (should be resolved with routing optimizations):
+- ✅ Try natural language first: "vibe check PR 44" should now work
+- ✅ Include pattern keywords: "analyze PR 44 for patterns"
+- 🔄 If still routing incorrectly, use explicit: "use vibe-check to review PR 44"
+- 📝 Report persistent routing issues for further optimization

 **"Claude doesn't use Vibe Check automatically"**:
 - Use more specific language (see "Ensuring Tool Selection" above)
 - Include "anti-pattern" or "Vibe Check" in your prompt